-Changes in the prices of equity securities that are classified as FVOCI affect the equity of the Company.
+Changes in the prices of equity securities that are classified as investments at FVPL, affect the results of the Company, whereas changes in the value of equity securities classified as FVOCI affect directly the equity of the Company.

-The table below shows the impact on the equity of the Company from a change in the price of the equity instruments held, as a result of reasonably possible changes in the relevant stock exchange indices.
+The table below shows the impact on the profit/loss before tax and on equity of the Company from a change in the price of the equity securities held, as a result of reasonably possible changes in the relevant stock exchange indices.